- Team play in living and maintenance: responsibilities in a tenancy

 - Water and plumbing

-In TYS apartments, cleaning the floor drains regularly is the tenant's responsibility.
-If the floor drain does not function correctly despite cleaning, make a notice of defect, as the blockage might be further down in the piping.
-In most cases, hair and other usual cleaning waste has accumulated in the drain, which prevents water from flowing into the sewer system.
+The tenant is responsible for cleaning the floor drains regularly.
+If a floor drain doesn’t drain properly despite having been cleaned, write a notice of defects, as the blockage may lie further down in the piping.
+Typically, hair and other normal washing waste will accumulate into the floor drain, which will block the water from flowing smoothly into the sewer network.